20 years experience

 This river doesn’t get stocked and has struggled with a declining steelhead and brown trout population.
 The low, warm summer waters and pollution have been problems on this river but the primary reason for the low numbers is due to over harvest from anglers and because there is such good access that the big adult fish really don’t have much safe areas.
 It is highly recommended that you please do yourself and everyone else a favor and release your fish.
 Due to low number it’s not uncommon to fish for days before you get one brown trout out of this river.

-This is a fun river to fish with a fly rod but is just big enough to centerpin fish or spin fish.
+Fishing the Boyne river is a fun river to fish with a fly rod but is just big enough to centerpin fish or spin fish.
 During the summer moths the river can get extremely low and is not recommended for fishing past late June.

 The lower river is probably better for centerpin fishing than the upper river and has good access there for centerpin anglers.
 There are more bigger deeper pools in the lower river and not much fishing pressure here despite running right through the Town of Alliston.